Updated July 14, 2019.

-- Miscellaneous start-up expenses include computer hardware (office, truck, and training), telephone installation, telephone deposit, copier, initial inventory of boxes, boards (bulletin or white board), minimum initial advertising campaign, supplies, miscellaneous moving equipment, and other miscellaneous expenses.
+- Miscellaneous start-up expenses include telephone installation, telephone deposit, copier, initial inventory of boxes, boards (bulletin or white board), minimum initial advertising campaign, supplies, miscellaneous moving equipment, one-time set-up fee if you participate in a higher level of sales support services offered by the franchisor, and other miscellaneous expenses.

 4. Insurance and Risk Management: $25,000 to $43,000

 - The franchisor currently requires that you carry the following insurance policies, with the coverage and amounts described, as a minimum: commercial general liability insurance coverage; motor vehicle liability coverage; cargo insurance; umbrella policy; business personal property insurance; employee dishonesty insurance; workers’ compensation coverage; employment practices liability insurance and third party discrimination liability coverage; and all other insurance coverage required by the law where the franchisee is located or that the franchisor otherwise requires.

 - The liability policies must provide coverage for your contractual indemnity obligations to the franchisor.

 - You must satisfy all requirements of applicable law for operating a Two Men and a Truck franchise business within the state and area for which you intend to operate.
 The requirements for legally operating a moving company vary greatly.
 These requirements may include obtaining a business license from local authorities and/or an authority from the applicable state or federal agency.

 - You may incur legal fees to acquire your authority.
 While a particular jurisdiction may not require any authority for local moves, generally any moves across state lines require an authority.
 You should review the legal requirements for operating in the area in which you anticipate you will be licensed and obtain an estimate of the costs you will incur before you enter into the Franchise Agreement.